 Admit it.
 You have fantasized about having a Jerry Maguire moment, standing in the middle of your office, clutching your lone goldfish in a Ziploc bag, and crying out, “Who’s coming with me?!”
 As tempting as this scenario might be, this fantasy is not the first step to take If you want your venture to have a Hollywood ending.
 When you determine the best time to leave your current place of employment, suppress your inner-Tom Cruise and be tactful and cautious.
 While it might be tempting to ride out in a blaze of glory, it’s much better practice to not burn any bridges.
 Consider these rules of thumb before and during your departure.

-Be Smart.
-Now is the time to lie low at work about your plans to launch your new business.
+Now is the time to lie low at work about your startup launch plans.
 Don’t use work materials or operational systems from your current job, including your work computer or company e-mail address, when laying the groundwork for your startup.
 Unless you are a champion limbo dancer, you do not want to risk having your employer lower the boom because they have discovered what may be perceived as your traitorous plans being hatched on company time.
 Moreover, your actions could open the door for your current employer to claim ownership rights in the ideas and intellectual property of your new venture.
 You want to announce your departure based on your own timing, rather than be forced into a premature launch that sends you on a rocky path.

-Be Discreet.
-Be careful about discussing your business plans with co-workers, and/or asking them to immediately join your new venture.
+Be careful about discussing your planned startup launch with co-workers, and/or asking them to immediately join your new venture.
 Doing so places you at risk of being accused of stealing employees in violation of any non-solicitation provision in your employment contract.
 Let some time pass and follow the rules.
 The right co-workers eventually will find their way to your company and be sure to consult with legal counsel for especially sensitive situations.

 Are you now ready to take that entrepreneurial leap?
 In the immortal words of Jerry Maguire, “this moment will be the ground floor of something real and fun and inspiring and true.”
 So, go make it happen!
 A little forethought and planning will go a long, long way to putting your startup on the path to success.